 Dance around using proper foot rolling while holding a full cup of water to practice isolating your connection hand from your body movement

 Dancing real patterns with a partner without actually touching is very good training for your visual leading and analyzing body flight, but could develop a bad habit of anticipation in followers or passive overleading in leaders.
 Best to balance this drill with some blindfolded partnering drills.

 Oranges under the armpits

 This drill teaches followers to hold their arms in a fixed position in an attempt to provide “frame”.
-Not only does this prevent the follower from contributing to the elasticity, she does not learn to manage her “leash” and is constantly “locked up” and off balance, retracting the arms instead of expanding.
+Not only does this prevent the follower from contributing to the elasticity, they do not learn to manage their “leash” and are constantly “locked up” and off balance, retracting the arms instead of expanding.